Astral1119/GSheet-Docs/README.md

 The site is published using the [Obsidian Digital Garden](https://github.com/oleeskild/Obsidian-Digital-Garden) plugin for [Obsidian](https://obsidian.md/).
 If you are contributing, you will *not* need the plugin.

-If you wish to contribute, you can find instructions about how to get started in [Contributing.md](/FAQ/Contributing.md).
+If you wish to contribute, you can find instructions about how to get started [here](https://docs.astral.cafe/contribute/).